sajozsattila/mur2_editor/app/static/manual.md

 ## Text emphasis

-You can add emphasis by making text bold or italic.
-Like:
+You can add emphasis by making text bold or italic, for example:

 **This is bold text**